GARVIT-JAIN-dot/100_days_of-code/README.md

 # 100_days_of-code
 100_days_of_code_challenge
-30:program to reverse a given number.                                                                                                      (reverse.c)
-<br>31:program to take a number as input and print its equivalent binary representation.                                                   (binary.c)
+31:program to take a number as input and print its equivalent binary representation.                                                   (binary.c)
 <br>32:program to check if a number is a palindrome.                                                                                       (palindrome.c)
 <br>33: program to check if a number is an Armstrong number.                                                                               (armstrong.c)
 <br>34:program to check if a number is prime.                                                                                              (primary.c)